jawsman0/Commandline-Calculator/README.md

-# Commandline-Calculator
+**Commandline Calculator**

-Basic commandline calculator to preform simple operations such as adding, subtracting, multiplying and dividing.
+Basic commandline calculator to preform simple operations such as:
+- Adding
+- Subtracting
+- Dividing
+- Mutiplying

-Created by Zachary Vincze on October 7th 2015
+Created by **Zachary Vincze** on October 7th 2015